 Even the lunatics of Stonewall know that morality is legislated.
 Both sides, Jerusalem and Sodom, make a claim to what’s right.
 Neither one can tolerate the acts of the other.
 It’s just a matter of which morality will prevail.

-Morality is like that; you can’t negotiate it.
+Morality is like that; you can certainly legislate it, but you can’t negotiate it.
 If you believe something to be moral, but surrender it, you're a coward (or worse).
 We don’t admire workers that surrender to occupational corruption, politicians who know that they shouldn’t live at the expense of the overburdened taxpayer but do so anyway, or the man that breaks his wedding vows.
 And this is why law needs the foundation of morality.
 It provides the stability and confidence that we are doing the right thing.

 So, law must reflect a moral code.
 This is not very controversial, except to those that are trying to impose their own moral code which amounts to “let me do as I please so I can hurt as many people as I like if it pleases me.”
 But even morality must be rooted in something more basic than itself.
 So the second premise is

 This premise is the more controversial of the two.
 Battles over whether or not the children can pray in schools or whether or not copies of the Ten Commandments can be posted in court rooms only illustrate the conflict surrounding whether or not the Bible is the foundation of America’s morality.

 That the Bible has been the basis of the American society is not really controversial.
 Until the ACLU arrived on the scene, it was uncontroversial to say “America is a Christian nation.”
 Today, the status of the Bible in American society is more tenuous.

 But early Americans were not as confused about the Bible’s role in American society.
 Many quotes support the claim that the Bible was central in the American founding and that it has been a source of the nation’s blessings.